 - The Three Peaks - take in all three summits in one go

 The classic challenge walk - 24 miles, three peaks, 12 hours to complete the circuit.
 This route description will help guide you.
-But you must go prepared with an Ordnance Survey map and know how to use it.
+But go prepared with an Ordnance Survey map and know how to use it.

 - Ingleborough walk